By the end of this section, you will be able to:

 Performance appraisals are typically documented several times a year, often with a formal process and an annual face-to-face brief meeting between an employee and their supervisor.
 It is important that the original job analysis play a role in performance appraisal as well as any goals that have been set by the employee or by the employee and supervisor.
 The meeting is often used for the supervisor to communicate specific concerns about the employee’s performance and to positively reinforce elements of good performance.
 It may also be used to discuss specific performance rewards, such as a pay increase, or consequences of poor performance, such as a probationary period.
 Part of the function of performance appraisals for the organization is to document poor performance to bolster decisions to terminate an employee.

 Performance appraisals are becoming more complex processes within organizations and are often used to motivate employees to improve performance and expand their areas of competence, in addition to assessing their job performance.
 In this capacity, performance appraisals can be used to identify opportunities for training or whether a particular training program has been successful.
 One approach to performance appraisal is called 360-degree feedback appraisal (Figure 13.10).
 In this system, the employee’s appraisal derives from a combination of ratings by supervisors, peers, employees supervised by the employee, and from the employee herself.
 Occasionally, outside observers may be used as well, such as customers.
-The purpose of 360-degree system is to give the employee (who may be a manager) and supervisor different perspectives of the employee’s job performance; the system should help employees make improvements through their own efforts or through training.
+The purpose of the 360-degree system is to give the employee (who may be a manager) and supervisor different perspectives of the employee’s job performance; the system should help employees make improvements through their own efforts or through training.
 The system is also used in a traditional performance-appraisal context, providing the supervisor with more information with which to make decisions about the employee’s position and compensation (Tornow, 1993a).

 Few studies have assessed the effectiveness of 360-degree methods, but Atkins and Wood (2002) found that the self and peer ratings were unreliable as an assessment of an employee’s performance and that even supervisors tended to underrate employees that gave themselves modest feedback ratings.
 However, a different perspective sees this variability in ratings as a positive in that it provides for greater learning on the part of the employees as they and their supervisor discuss the reasons for the discrepancies (Tornow, 1993b).